Mailbox Storyboard Startup MBA Student Combines Digital & Analog for Greeting Cards by Mail

 The Tellinga mailbox storyboard startup is very significant.
 On several fronts.

-The greetings card market is large, but still has space: mass-produced printed greetings cards cost between 50 cents and ten dollars, in a market that is still worth about $7.5 billion in the US (a figure much quoted), according to the Greeting Card Association.
-However IBIS, the market research firm, is more conservative and forecasts the figure for 2019 going down to $5 billion.
+The greetings card market is large, but still has space: mass-produced printed greetings cards cost between 50 cents and ten dollars, in the US market that was still worth about $7 billion in 2025 (according to Grand View Research), but is forecast to grow only 1.6 per cent from 2025-33.
 This is attributed particularly to the growth of the what they call ‘paperless substitutes’.
 Whatever the size of the market, it remains significant, despite being dominated by the big two competitors, Hallmark and American Greetings.

 Normally, such an apparently competitive market space might deter new entrants, but Alex worked from instinct, identifying that he could fulfill that yearning place we all have for directly compassionate human interaction—in the card market—to create his mailbox storyboard startup, Tellinga.

 There are many offers out there, each with their own special claims to be different.
-Even the $4 billion Hallmark offers eCards now, as does American Greetings.
-The British firm, Jackie Lawson, maybe the best-known in the field, started her eCard business back in 2002.
+Even the $3.5 billion Hallmark offers eCards now (though that includes revenues from subsidiaries like Crayola and cable networks), as does American Greetings.
+The British firm, Jackie Lawson, maybe the best-known in the field, started her eCard business back in 2002, but has revenues of some $3 million (only 9 employees).

 The eCard business has specialist sub-markets, as well.
 For example, Power eCard allows executives in large corporations to personalize their Christmas cards to clients and suppliers, right from their browser.
 The firm eCards2go offers the same service.